Alexandria Ocasio-Cortez Responds To Barack Obama: ‘We Are Bringing The Party Home’

 According to Ocasio-Cortez, the money funneled into such campaigns would be better invested in “winning majorities of state legislatures” across the country.

 Outside of the Democratic race, Ocasio-Cortez has been highly critical of President Donald Trump and his administration.
-In the wake of leaked emails from top White House adviser Stephen Miller provided by the Southern Poverty Law Center’s blog Hatewatch — in which he pushed white nationalist conspiracy theories — Ocasio-Cortez promoted a petition calling for Miller’s resignation.
+Per the Southern Poverty Law Center, leaked emails reportedly coming from top White House adviser Stephen Miller were revealed.
+As the SPLC blog Hatewatch claims, said emails contained several references to white nationalist conspiracy theories, some allegedly endorsed by Miller.
+Following these claims surrounding Miller’s emails, Ocasio-Cortez promoted a petition calling for Miller’s resignation.
 The petition currently has over 45,000 signatures, with a goal of 50,000.

 Ocasio-Cortez suggested that Miller is “controlling” U.S. immigration policy and has blasted the Trump administration for such policies, including the family separation policy that divided thousands of children from their parents at the border.